 Thrive in Life Counseling and Therapy LLC offers consulting in English and German in the following areas:

 - Conducting psychological studies

-- Data evaluation (e.g., Dr. Mario Lehenbauer-Baum was a Statistical Research Specialist at the Tennessee Department for Mental Health and Substance Abuse Services for almost 2 years before opening up his own practice)
+- Data evaluation and policy experience (e.g., Dr. Mario Lehenbauer-Baum was a Statistical Research Specialist at the Tennessee Department for Mental Health and Substance Abuse Services for almost 2 years before opening up his own practice)